binarydream1/Bot-Binary.com/README.md

          Using binary bot will increase the risk of losing your money exponentially.
                      Please trade only if you are ready to LOSE money!!

-                        " Be Responsible with Your Decision "
+                                   " Be Carefull Guys "
                  ---------------------------------------------------------